 And would you guess what?
 It works perfectly!
 Halleluiah!

 I may not ever make traditional lotion bars in molds ever again.

 Putting this recipe in a tube has been an amazing way to not only keep the lotion bar itself as fresh as possible but also keep the fragrance of the essential oils strong as well.

 I’ve used regular ol’ lotion bars in the past only to have the carrier oils turn and the EOs lose their finesse.
 Making this recipe into a stick nixes these issues by increasing shelf life and fragrance by keeping everything nice and sealed.

 Lately, I have really been drawn to cocoa butter and it’s amazing moisturizing properties for especially dry skin, so I knew it needed to go into my next lotion bar recipe.

 When I first decided to make this, I forgot about the fact that cocoa butter smells like chocolate.
-This isn’t a bad thing in and of itself, but I HAD planned on using a rosemary-lavender essential oil combo to make something that was both relaxing yet clarifying for the mind when used.
+This isn’t a bad thing in and of itself, but I HAD planned on using a rosemary-lavender essential oil combo to make something that was both relaxing and stress relieving when used.

-However, once I noticed the chocolate aroma of the cocoa butter, I knew that might not be the scent I was going for, so instead I switched out the rosemary and lavender essential oils for fresh peppermint.
+However, once I recalled the chocolate aroma of the cocoa butter, I knew that might not be the scent I was going for, so instead, I switched out the rosemary and lavender essential oils with fresh peppermint.

 And holy moly, this lotion bar recipe smells JUST like Thin Mints!
 It’s freakin’ delicious!
-Like, I can’t stop smelling my arms after I apply it, it’s that good.
+Like, I can’t stop smelling my arms after I apply it delicious.

 Here’s what you need to make my thin mint lotion bar stick recipe: